yyuting/Adelta/README.md

 ### Exploring shader examples

 apps/run_shader.py provides an interface to explore our shader examples.
 It can be used to visualize the gradient of each shader, and apply optimization tasks to these shaders in all three backends: Halide, Tensorflow and Pytorch.
+For example, visualize the gradient of a rectangle shader using Pytorch backend:

+    cd apps
+    python run_shader.py render_test_finite_diff_rectangle_2step.py --dir <dir_rectangle> --backend torch --mode visualize_gradient

 Because our compiler write the compiled program to the save directory with the same naming scheme, different shaders should specify different dir argument.
+Argument details for run_shader.py is listed below.

 ```
 usage: run_shader.py [-h] [--dir DIR] [--mode {visualize_gradient,optimization}] [--backend {hl,tf,torch}]